exonum/exonum-doc/src/advanced/merkelized-list.md

 ### Format

-The proofs returned by the Exonum storage engine are non-recursive, thus minimizing overhead (i.e., heap allocations) and allowing to use them in environments not allowing recursive data types.
+The proofs returned by the Exonum storage engine are non-recursive, thus minimizing overhead (e.g., heap allocations) and allowing to use them in environments not allowing recursive data types.
 A proof consists of three principal parts:

-- Entries proven to exist in the list (i.g., values together with their indexes)
+- Entries proven to exist in the list (i.e., values together with their indexes)
 - Intermediate tree nodes (i.e., `T(height, ..)` values at `height > 0`)
   that together with entries allow to restore `root_hash` of the Merkle tree for the list